EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\textbf{Conclusion.} We present \ouragent, a pioneering agentic framework designed to address the complex and ever-changing challenges of AIGI detection.
-Unlike monolithic detectors, \ouragent~encapsulates heterogeneous detectors as callable tools.
-Powered by \mechanismnameshort~mechanism, it autonomously selects tools and fuses their outputs via multi-round planning and reasoning.
-Trained exclusively with weak supervision via Agentic RL, \ouragent~achieves SOTA detection accuracy across various benchmarks while better balancing accuracy between positive and negative classes.
-Most importantly, \ouragent~supports plug-and-play integration of new tools without retraining, enabling continual evolution to counter emerging threats.
+\textbf{Conclusion.} We present \ouragent, an agentic framework that recasts AIGI detection as reasoning-based evidence synthesis over a pool of heterogeneous detectors.
+Going beyond single detectors and conventional ensembles, \ouragent~reasons over their heterogeneous outputs, cross-validating conflicting or low-confidence signals before concluding.
+Trained via Agentic RL with only low-cost binary labels, it achieves SOTA accuracy across diverse benchmarks while markedly mitigating the real/fake class bias.
+Most importantly, it supports plug-and-play integration of new tools without retraining, enabling continual evolution against emerging threats.

 \textbf{Discussion.} While \ouragent~offers a practical and sustainable solution, there remains room for improvement.
 First, MLLM agent introduces additional overhead beyond the detectors themselves.
 Second, its performance is bounded by the underlying toolset; if all tools fail together, the agent’s reasoning may be misled.